Over the years, the need to build the body shed off fat, and add on some muscle has continuously increased.

 - Increases water intake by cells, leading to larger cell volumes hence growth

-Glutamine has been constantly climbing the chart to claim its position as the favorite amino acid supplement among body builders and athletes.
-To start with, glutamine boosts the amounts of leucine in the body muscles, consequently igniting the muscle growth effects of leucine.
+To start with, glutamine boosts the amounts of leucine in the body’s muscles, consequently igniting the muscle growth effects of leucine.

-For rapidly diving cells, glutamine provides the necessary fuel to keep the high pace, leading to permanent growth in the process.
-Studies indicate that intense exercises deplete the levels of glutamine in the body, which in turn leads to feelings of fatigue and sickness, a major factor that keeps most trainers out of the gym house.
+Studies indicate that intense exercises deplete the levels of glutamine in the body, which in turn leads to feelings of fatigue and sickness.
+This significant factor keeps most trainers out of the gym house.

-Glutamine further regulates and boosts the levels of blood-glycogen during workouts, providing higher levels of ready-energy to take the workouts for longer without tiring off.
-The major benefits of glutamine for body builders as follows:
+Glutamine further regulates and boosts blood glycogen levels during workouts, providing higher levels of ready energy to take the workouts longer without tiring off.

 - Boosts the immune systems